cube3power/atsd/sql/scheduled-sql.md

 - `${yyyy/MM/dd}`
 - `${yyyy-MM-dd-HH-mm-ss.SSS}`

-The date placeholder is evaluated **after** the query is completed.
+A date placeholder will be evaluated **after** the query is completed.

 #### Form placeholders